PeterGabaldon/DriveUtility/README.md

   -cr, --createf        Creates a folder.
   -re, --remove         Remove access to Drive.
   -l, --list            List Drive files and folders.
-  -d, --delete          Delete selected file or folder.
+  -de, --delete         Delete selected file or folder.
   -g, --get [Path]      Download file or folder.
 Optionally, you can specify a
                         path to downlaod there.
   -m, --move            Move file or folder.